leemabhena/MIT_AJL_Team-16/README.md

   * ddi_scale	(int64)	-- A column used to reconcile this dataset with another dataset

   🧐 Process and Challenges:
     - Preprocessing included removing possible null values, differentiating/limiting image sizes, and limiting a batch, epoch, and seed size for later data training.
     - Challenges included understanding the medical labela nd their role in dataset, highlighting md5hash label for output file.

 ---

 ## **🧠 Model Development**

-**Describe (as applicable):**

-🤖 After testing a variety of models based on image classification and recognition.
+After testing a variety of models based on image classification and recognition.
 Some models included:
   - Efficient B2
   - Efficient B0
   - ResNet50
   - CNN
   - and more...

-We found that using an Xception model
-* Model(s) used
+🤖 Model Used
+We used Xception, a powerful CNN pre-trained on ImageNet, for transfer learning.
+We fine-tuned the final layers for specific skin condition classification task.

-* Feature selection and Hyperparameter tuning strategies
+🎯 Feature Selection & Hyperparameter Tuning

-* Training setup (e.g., % of data for training/validation, evaluation metric, baseline performance)
+Used global average pooling to condense feature maps into meaningful representations.
+Applied rescaling to normalize pixel values from (0,255) to (-1,1) for compatibility with Xception.
+Experimented with dropout layers to prevent overfitting (final model excluded it for better generalization).
+Adjusted the learning rate and batch size to optimize performance.

+🏋️ Training Setup
+Data Split: Used 80% of images for training and 20% for validation.
+Evaluation Metric: Measured performance using accuracy, precision, recall, and F1-score.
+Baseline Performance: Compared against a simpler CNN model, with Xception significantly improving classification accuracy.

 ---

 ## **📈 Results & Key Findings**

-**Describe (as applicable):**

-* Performance metrics (e.g., Kaggle Leaderboard score, F1-score)
-* How your model performed overall
-* How your model performed across different skin tones (AJL)
-* Insights from evaluating model fairness (AJL)

-**Potential visualizations to include:**

-* Confusion matrix, precision-recall curve, feature importance plot, prediction distribution, outputs from fairness or explainability tools
+* Performance metrics: Score Accuracy of 0.481 leading to #23 on the Kaggle Competion
+* Overall Performance: While the model effectively classified some common skin conditions, performance varied across different categories.
+                       Challenges in distinguishing similar conditions.
+* Model seemd to perform better on lighter tone compared to darker skin tone, thus emphasizing the inhernet bias in technology.

 ---